-- Reducing obesity is also a priority for Redbridge, as outlined in the borough's Health and Wellbeing Strategy.
-One fifth (20.8%) of children aged 4-5 years and over a third (38.5%) of children aged 10-11 years are overweight or obese (2014/15); an increase from 2013/14.
+- 3.30.1 Reducing obesity is also a priority for Redbridge, as outlined in the borough's Health and Wellbeing Strategy.
+One fifth (21%) of children aged 4-5 years and over a third (39%) of children aged 10-11 years are overweight or obese (2014/15); an increase from 2013/14.
 It is estimated that 55% of adults in Redbridge are either overweight or obese. - 3.30.2 Figures 16 and 17 show obesity rates by ward among 4-5 year olds and 10-11 year olds living in Redbridge, highlighting the areas in the borough which have particularly high rates of obesity.
-Good planning can help address this inequity, through improving the activity and food environment in areas where there are high rates.

-- 3.30.3 One in six meals in the United Kingdom are now consumed outside of the home (Food Standards Agency).
+Good planning can help address this inequity, through improving the activity and food environment in areas where there are high rates. - 3.30.3 One in six meals in the United Kingdom are now consumed outside of the home (Food Standards Agency).
 The food environment can have a significant impact on individual's food choices.
-Ensuring access to healthy food and that children in particular are supported to make healthy food choices and protected from proliferation of fast food outlets that sell cheap, high-density and high-fat, food is especially important.
+Ensuring access to healthy food and, that children in particular are supported to make healthy food choices and protected from proliferation of fast food outlets that sell cheap, high-density and high-fat, food is especially important.
 The Council's approach to managing the clustering of certain town uses like hot food take aways is covered in more detail under LP11 Managing Clustering of Town Centre Uses. - 3.30.4 The location and accessibility of health facilities has a direct impact on the health of the population (and the need for health facilities to meet demand from occupiers of new development is also addressed in LP17).
 But these wider implications of planning and development on health outcomes must be considered.)
 Health should not be seen as an isolated topic when assessing planning applications, rather it should be integrated with these wider planning matters outlined above.
-The Council will ensure that health implications arising from developments will be discussed at the earliest opportunity in the development planning stage.
-The local plan policies have been developed to ensure the determinants of health are captured, ensuring the physical and mental health and wellbeing of those living, working and visiting the borough is addressed.